hasinhayder/hydra/README.md

 }
 ```

-Please note that you cannot change a `super-admin` or `admin` role slug because many API routes in Hydra exclusively require this role to function properly.
+Please note that you cannot change a `super-admin` or `admin` role slug because many API routes in Hydra exclusively require this role to function correctly.

-For any unsuccsesful attempt or wrong token, you will receive a 401 error response.
+For any unsuccessful attempt or wrong token, you will receive a 401 error response.

 ```json
 {